suixinsuo/olympus-protocol/docs/B2B/OlympusIndex.md

 ####  Returns

-> Arrays all the tokens with their weights.
+> Two Arrays {[Tokens],[Weights]} of the same length, where the token at the position 0 have the weight at the position 0.

 ####  Example code